-Control Algorithm Discussion and P-I-D Tuning
+Closed-Loop Control Algorithm Discussion and P-I-D Tuning

-A true P-I-D speed control algorithm is employed in the MD40P-420, MD50P-420 and MD50E-420 which allows precise and quick response to set speed or load changes.
+If the Accu-Set plus is configured for Closed-Loop operation, a true P-I-D speed control algorithm is employed, which allows precise and quick response to set speed or load changes.
 The three items, 26, 27 and 28 (Proportional, Integral, Derivative, respectively) are adjustable as shown on page 16.
 P-I-D can be tuned to get precise speed response and regulation.

-When adjusting P-I-D, begin by using the factory defaults the control is preset to: P (Item 26) to 150, I (Item 27) to 20, D (Item 28) to 10.
+When adjusting P-I-D, begin by using the factory defaults the control is preset to: "P" (Item 26) to 150, "I" (Item 27) to 20, "D" (Item 28) to 10.
 If further adjustment of P-I-D is needed, follow the steps below.

-To adjust P: (Item 26)

-Run the motor from zero speed to the set speed.
+To adjust P: (Item 26): Run the motor from zero speed to the set speed.
 If the start up response of the motor is too slow, increase "P" in increments of 20 until the desired start up response time is obtained.
 If the start up response time is too fast, decrease "P" in increments of 10 until the desired response is reached.
 "P" is used to adjust the start up response time only.
 The start up response time is approximately 0 to 60% of the set speed.
 "I" can be used if adjustment of the upper response time (60 to 100% of the set speed) is needed.

-To adjust I: (Item 27)

-Run the motor from zero speed to the set speed.
+To adjust I: (Item 27): Run the motor from zero speed to the set speed.
 If the upper response time (60 to 100% of the set speed) has any hesitation or has too slow of a response, then increase "I" in increments of 5 until the hesitation is eliminated and/or the desired upper response time is obtained.
 If the upper response time is too fast or has too much overshoot, decrease "I" in increments of 3 until the overshoot is eliminated and/or the desired upper response time is reached.

-To adjust D: (Item 28)

-"D" can be used to dampen the effect of "P".
+To adjust D: (Item 28): "D" can be used to dampen the effect of "P".
 By making "D" too large, the response time of the control can be reduced, so keep "D" as small as possible on non-regenerative controls.

-Note: The proportion of P-I-D seems to be more critical than the individual values, i.e.. values of 50-50-50 will achieve virtually the same results as 999-999-999.
+Note: Generally speaking, the proportion of P-I-D seems to be more critical than the individual values, i.e., values of 50-50-50 will achieve virtually the same results as 999-999-999.

-Master (Rate and Time) and Follower (Ratio) Modes Explained
+Closed-Loop Master (Rate & Time) and Follower (Ratio) Modes

-The MD plus controls have two basic modes of operation, master and follower.
+The Accu-Set plus controls have two basic modes of operation, master and follower.
 In the Master modes, the controls are capable of operating independently; whereas, in the Follower Mode, the control requires a signal from a master to operate.
-The Follower Mode is used in applications which require the MD plus to closely follow a master process.
-For example, if a factory has ten conveyors which must be synchronized over long periods of time, an industrial engineer could use one MD plus as a master control for the first conveyor and nine MD pluses as slaves or followers which would receive their speed commands from the first conveyor's master control or pickup.
+The Follower Mode is used in applications which require the Accu-Set plus to closely follow a master process.
+For example, if a factory has ten conveyors which must be synchronized over long periods of time, an industrial engineer could use one Accu-Set plus as a master control for the first conveyor and nine Accu-Set pluses as slaves or followers which would receive their speed commands from the first conveyor's master control or pickup.

-In Master Rate Mode, the MD plus controls the rate of the motor by tracking the motor's pickup pulses which are applied to signal input 1 (S1).
+In Master Rate Mode, the Accu-Set plus controls the rate of the motor by tracking the motor's pickup pulses which are applied to signal input 1 (S1).
 In this mode, the display indicates in rate units such as Gallons-per-minute, feet-per-second, or RPM.